 But if you’re someone who just opens your computer to surf the Web chats with friends on Facebook and Instagram and don’t want to know anything about the operating system then Arch Linux is a horrible choice for you and you should skip it.

 What is Arch Linux?

 Arch Linux is a free and open-source Linux distribution that gives you immense customizability and control over your machine.
-It’s an independently developed general-purpose GNU/Linux distribution that provides you the latest stable versions of most software by following a rolling-release model.
+It’s an independently developed general-purpose GNU/Linux distribution that provides you with the latest stable versions of most software by following a rolling-release model.

 Arch’s lightweight and minimalistic nature is the prime reason for its rising popularity in the tech community.
 The x86-64 centric Linux distro adheres to the KISS principle (keep it simple, stupid).
 As the name suggests, Arch believes in making the operating system as clean as possible and leaves every decision to the user.

-Like other distribution Arch Linux don’t bring any preinstalled deamon or services when you install for the first time.
+Like other distribution Arch Linux don’t bring any preinstalled deamon or services when you install it for the first time.
 It only installed the packages and services you choose for your need and the rest of the systems are pretty clean.

 Why does Everybody say Arch is too Difficult?